 Visiting Cambodia’s majestic temples of Angkor Wat is simply unmissable.
-It’s probably the first thing that pops into your head when you think of this beautiful country, and for good reason- this ancient city is pretty damn amazing to explore!
+It’s probably the first thing that pops into your head when you think of when you’re making your way to Siem Reap, and for good reason- this ancient city is pretty damn amazing to explore!
 For myself, and I presume many of my fellow backpackers, it will be a once in a lifetime experience.
-Personally, I often find that the main tourist attraction is hyped up so much that I end up feeling a bit underwhelmed, but this isn’t the case.
+Personally, I often find main tourist attractions to be hyped up so much that I end up feeling a bit underwhelmed, but this isn’t the case.
 It’s every bit as awesome as you imagine.

 A LITTLE BIT OF HISTORY